git-masi/credit-card-validator/README.md

 Similar to the point on HTML input elements above, the alert can function as a modal so why not leverage that fact rather than recreate the functionality with React components?

 Some people don't like the built in alert.
 Some people want modals that fit a particular UI theme.
 Those are valid considerations.
 I always aim to give the stakeholders what they want/need so if I was asked to use a custom modal I would.

+### Why not use Tailwind?

+Tailwind is a great CSS/styling solution for applications large and small.
+I decided to use a more conventional component library out of convenience and personal preference.